a-melino/Python-Food-Marketing-Analysis/README.md

 4. Education level had a minor effect on campaign acceptance rate and spending with higher educated people spending only slightly more.

-5. Marital status had a minor or neglible effect on campaign acceptance rate and spending.
+5. Marital status had a minor or negligible effect on campaign acceptance rate and spending.

 #### Recommendations for Increased Revenue
-- To enhase current operation and get more out of the current bulk of the customer base, there should be a focus on middle aged people, high earners, with no kids.
+- To enhance current operation and get more out of the current bulk of the customer base, there should be a focus on middle aged people, high earners, with no kids.
 They should be targeted on different platforms with split mentioned above.

 #### Recommendations for Untapped Markets
 -  To capture new customers and markets, there should be a focus on customers under 30 and over 70 as they accepted campaigns at a higher rate.
 In addition, marketing to families with children would also help reach a larger market.